Stuck in DC, Biden team pitches rest of US on big virus aid

 The extensive package comes after $4 trillion in rescue spending that cushioned the financial blow from the pandemic but did little to stop the disease.
 It includes politically divisive provisions such as a $15 hourly minimum wage and $350 billion in aid for state and local governments.
 Ten Republican senators have countered with a $618 billion package, a third of what Biden is offering.

 Most Americans still see the need for government stimulus.
-A survey released Wednesday by Quinnipiac University found that 68% of U.S. adults support Biden’s stimulus package and 24% oppose it.
+A survey released Wednesday by Quinnipiac University found 68% of U.S. adults support Biden’s stimulus package and 24% oppose it.
 But Republicans are divided on the measure, with 47% opposed and 37% favoring it.
 Nearly all Democrats backed the plan.

 Based on his interactions, Richmond sees three elements of the package as the most popular: the direct payments; the $160 billion for widespread vaccinations — one of the only expenditures that also appears in the Republican proposal; and food and nutrition assistance for struggling Americans and the push to halve the child poverty rate through tax credits and other benefits.

-But even Republicans who are supportive of some kind of aid are telling their voters that Biden’s plan is too expensive — and it’s possible that people could be turned off if they think stimulus dollars are being wasted.
+But even Republicans who are supportive of some kind of aid are telling their voters Biden’s plan is too expensive — and it’s possible people could be turned off if they think stimulus dollars are being wasted.

 Republican Sen. Mitt Romney of Utah told KUTV in Salt Lake City that aid to state and local governments, a particular sticking point for Republicans, should be based on “actual need, as opposed to a simple blanket payment of billions of dollars, which in many cases would represent a windfall.”

-Republicans are betting that Biden will pay a price politically if he doesn’t take a bipartisan tack.
+Republicans are betting Biden will pay a price politically if he doesn’t take a bipartisan tack.
 By contrast, Democrats hope Republicans will pay a price if voters don’t see them engaging with the fullness of the crisis.

 The White House can point to at least one Republican who considers Biden’s plan essential: Jeff Williams, the mayor of Arlington, Texas.
 Williams knows there could be a partisan backlash to supporting Biden’s plan.
 But, on the merits, the term-limited mayor sees no alternative.